I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prefix/nf-prefix-rxpacquireprefixtablelockshared.md

 <p>Normal kernel APC delivery should be disabled before calling this routine.
 Normal kernel APC delivery can be disabled by calling <b>FsRtlEnterFileSystem</b> or <b>KeEnterCriticalRegion</b>.
 Delivery must remain disabled until the resource is released, at which point it can be reenabled by calling <b>FsRtlExitFileSystem</b> or <b>KeLeaveCriticalRegion</b>.</p>

-<p>The <b>RxAcquirePrefixTableLockShared</b> macro calls the <b>RxpAcquirePrefixTableLockShared</b> routine.
-The <b>RxIsPrefixTableLockAcquired</b> macro can be used to determine whether an exclusive or shared prefix table lock was previously acquired. </p>

-<p>Normal kernel APC delivery should be disabled before calling this routine.
-Normal kernel APC delivery can be disabled by calling <b>FsRtlEnterFileSystem</b> or <b>KeEnterCriticalRegion</b>.
-Delivery must remain disabled until the resource is released, at which point it can be reenabled by calling <b>FsRtlExitFileSystem</b> or <b>KeLeaveCriticalRegion</b>.</p>

 ## -requirements
 <table>
 <tr>